+- 14 Outline

 - Background and motivation

 - Methodology

 - Model tuning and spin-up

 - Evaluation of the ultra-low resolution (ULR) E3SM

 - Global sensitivity analysis results

 - Summary

+- Bonus: sensitivity analysis for stratospheric aerosol injection (SAI)

-18 How good is the ULR E3SM?
+15 How good is the ULR E3SM?

-- ULR configuration of the E3SM has not been scientifically validated; it was designed primarily for rapid turn-around testing - Years 526-675 of the ULR simulation were compared to observational data from CERES-EBAF Ed4.1 [Loeb et al. 2018] and ERA-Interim reanalysis [Dee et al., 2011], and 1° resolution E3SM simulation data
+- ULR configuration of the E3SM has not been scientifically validated; it was designed primarily for rapid turn-around testing - Years 526-675 of the ULR simulation were compared to observational data from CERES-EBAF Ed4.1 [Loeb et al. 2018] and ERA-Interim reanalysis [Dee et al. 2011], and 1° resolution E3SM simulation data

-Left figures: TOA flux (W/m2) for (a) years 526-675 of branched ULR spin-up simulation and (b) years 1-500 of the 1° piControl, compared with CERES-EBAF Ed4.1 data
+Left figures: TOA flux (W/m) for (a) years 526-675 of branched ULR spin-up simulation and (b) years 1-500 of the 1° piControl, compared with CERES-EBAF Ed4.1 data